Joint Declaration of Pope Francis and Patriarch Kirill: Reactions inside the ROC

 Metropolitan Viktorin Kostenkov pointed out that the declaration does not contain any doctrinal agreements or concessions from Orthodoxy to Catholicism.
 The presence of Western saints in the Eastern Orthodox liturgical calendar, Viktorin points out, is evidence of a millennium of common doctrine.
 It declares a "common Christian understanding of values" together with a "desire to follow them," according to Metropolitan Mercurius Ivanov, and "does not concern dogmatic matters".
 "It would be a great mistake," Mercurius said, "to stop conversing with each other and to throw stones at one another."

 2019 meeting with the Ukrainian Greek Catholic Church and renewed tensions

 At the beginning of a two-day Vatican meeting with Ukrainian Greek-Catholic leaders on 5 July 2019, Pope Francis hinted that he supported the Church's concerns in Ukraine and called for greater humanitarian aid to Ukraine.
-The Pope previously expressed dismay over the Russian Orthodox Church's role in the conflict in Ukraine in early 2019 as well.
 On 4 July 2019, Pope Francis also declared that he will not meet with leaders of the Russian Orthodox Church if he were to accept an invitation to Russia.
 Despite having a history of good relations with Russian President Vladimir Putin, Putin, who held a "cordial" meeting with Pope Francis when this was brought up, also stated to the Pope that he would not invite the Pope to Russia without this condition.
-During the 5 July meeting, Pope Francis also criticized the Russian Orthodox church's attempts to manipulate "other religions" in Ukraine as well.